 Article Updated March 2018 – I have now moved from Crashplan to Backblaze, due to Crashplan changing the package that they offered.

 On the Mac, my preferred software for copying files is ChronoSync.
-Carbon Copy Cloner is also highly rated.
+Another option is Carbon Copy Cloner which is also highly rated.
+But I preferred the interface on Chronosync, when I was testing them years ago and stuck with it ever since.
 One of the functions of Chronosync that I like is its ability to check the file integrity of DNG files, as I copy them.
 I tend to convert all of my RAW image files from Canon’s proprietary format to the universal DNG format, as it is smaller in size.
 It also embeds the sidecar file into the DNG, making the images folder much more tidy.
 Plus, you can verify DNG files, via Lightroom and Chronosync easily.
 So you always know that the file is readable.
 You can check a whole folder of files without having to open each one up to check it.